vlejd/min-max-running/price-of-running.md

 # Money!
 It is possible to run almost for free.
-Depending on your goals, climate and desired level of confort, it may be worth to smend some money and invest into some gear.
+Depending on your goals, climate and desired level of comfort, it may be worth to spend some money and invest into some gear.

+In a same way, you don't need to go for a massage, have a trainer, do your blood work or order an MRI of your knees.
+But it may be worth it in a specific part of your journey.

+These are my numbers.
+TODO check them

 ## Clothes